The rise of HIPAA-certified telehealth

 According to Laboratory Solutions Consultant Royce Zeiler, "An LIS is more often found in what we refer to as a 'clinical' setting, whereas a LIMS has been for, say, research and development, forensic testing, and cannabis testing.
 However, the distinctions between the two have blurred over time, and there is a lot more overlap in the industry today."

-We describe these differences in historic terms, because, while they do still apply in many instances, the evolution of some of today's leading solutions has brought the two much close together.
+We describe these differences in historic terms, because, while they do still apply in many instances, the evolution of some of today's leading solutions has brought the two much closer together.

 For example, the CGM LABDAQ Laboratory Information System is powerful and flexible enough that it can satisfy the chain of custody and reporting requirements of forensic or cannabis testing laboratories, and customers in those industries will refer to it as a LIMS.